 The other possibility is that he may have landed in Lake Merwin.
 The lake measuring 30 miles (48km) long, a mile wide (1.6km) and too deep would have taken divers a considerable time and the possibility of not finding the body.
 It would have been an exhaustive and perhaps, an impossible task.
 In that case, could he have landed in the lake and swam safely to land, with the money on tow?
 Keep in mind that a team of treasure hunters onboard a submarine weren't successful in locating his body or the money.

-In July 8, 2016, the FBI closed the case as they felt the resources that were allocated to Cooper would serve good if they were used to investigate other important matters.
-It's stated, "...the FBI redirected resources allocated to the D.B.
+In July 8, 2016, the FBI closed the case as they felt the resources that were allocated to Cooper would serve good if they were used to investigate other urgent cases.
+It's stated on the agency's website, "...the FBI redirected resources allocated to the D.B.
 Cooper case in order to focus on other investigative priorities.
 During the course of the 45-year NORJAK investigation, the FBI exhaustively reviewed all credible leads, coordinated between multiple field officers to conduct searches, collected all available evidence, and interviewed all identified witnesses.
 Evidence obtained during the course of the investigation will now be preserved for historical purposes at FBI headquarters in Washington, D.C."

 Whether Dan Cooper survived the jump or not is a mystery that, probably, will never be solved.
-His body has never been recovered and the other percentage of the money hasn't been found.
+His body had never been recovered and the other percentage of the money hadn't been found.
 Maybe some folks who came across the ransom money made away with it.
 Who knows!